 Whole, plant-based, clean food is the bulk (90-95%) of what I eat.
 My core value, when it comes to food, is to be disciplined without being obsessive.
-I eat in restaurants.
-I eat “fun” food.
+I still eat in restaurants.
+I still eat “fun” food.
 I don’t consider it “cheating,” because that’s diet-think!

 There are more ways than just yoga to connect your body, mind, and spirit, including Tai Chi, Pilates, meditation, and many other practices.
 My favorite, when I take the time and am willing to stand in a puddle of my own sweat for 90 minutes, is Bikram Yoga (“hot yoga”).
 You’ll never feel more amazing than you do after Bikram Yoga.

 Emotionally healthy people are physically healthy people.
 They stay in high-vibration emotions and thoughts.
-They don’t nurse grudges, don’t spend their social time with people cataloging the ways others have wronged them.
+They don’t nurse grudges, don’t spend time cataloging the ways others have wronged them.

 I actively cultivate happiness and hope with the music I listen to and activities I devote my time to.
 My favorite is Michael Tyrell’s 7 “Whole Tones” musical pieces, which were written around the 7 most healing frequencies for human beings!